sandy-sp/dco/docs/ARCHITECTURE.md

 ## 5\.
 The "Twin-Turbo" Workflow Loop

-When you submit a task (e.g., "Build a React Todo App with FastAPI Backend"), DCO initiates the following loop:
+When you submit a task (e.g., "Build a React Todo App with FastAPI Backend"), DOC initiates the following loop:

 ### Phase 1: Ingestion & Planning (The Huddle)